abhishek-kumar-code/Redfish_Public/Specification.md

 For example, version 1.2.0 of the Chassis dictionary would be named "Chassis_v1.dict".

-##### OEM schema file naming

-To avoid namespace collisions with current or future standard Redfish schema files, third parties defining Redfish schemas should prepend an organization name to the Namespace as the file name.
-For example, "ContosoDisk_v1.xml" or "ContosoDisk.v1.0.4.json".

 #### Programmatic access to schema, registry, or profile files